saif-mahmud/hierarchical-attention-HAR/README.md

-# Hierarchical Self Attention Based Human Activity Recognition and Novel Activity Detection
+# Hierarchical Self Attention Based Autoencoder for Open-Set Human Activity Recognition

 * In order to install the dependencies required for this project in the `conda` environment: